yarai/cs1300-development/README.md

 ## Setup ##

 ### Clone Repository ###
-Open up terminal, go to a folder where you want put this project and run \s `https://github.com/yarai/cs1300-development.git`
+Open up terminal, go to a folder where you want put this project and run \s\s `https://github.com/yarai/cs1300-development.git`

 ### Install Packages ###